 No matter whether you agree with my opinions and comments or not, I hope you will let the Association Streetscape Committee know your views.
 You can share this posting using this short URL: https://tinyurl.com/StreetscapeComments

-- Click here for a copy of the 55-page Streetscape Plan, and here for the 80-page Appendices
+- Click: For a copy of the 55-page Streetscape Plan, [update: click for the Final Plan] and for the 80-page draft Appendices [or the Final Appendices]

 - The Stockade Association [“SA”] asks that comments be submitted by today May 4, 2019, on the Planning4Spaces Survey page.
 The form is not really a survey, but simply asks “Do you have any comments or questions about the Comprehensive Streetscape Plan?”